NikiforovAll/docker-for-dotnet-developer/demos/3-demo/README.md

 * ➕ show how to join database and do some queries
   * `SELECT * from master.sys.sysusers`

-* Leave how to connect database and API as homework

-## Concepts & Ideas

 ## Reference

 * <https://docs.docker.com/compose/>